Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 If you are a foodie, you should consider a day trip to Avery Island in Iberia Parish.
 It is home to the famous Tabasco pepper sauce brand.
 The island also has abundant wildlife and a living history museum.

-Visitors with culinary interests should also take advantage of Tabasco factory tours.
-After gaining some insight into how the hot pepper sauce is made, you can head off to the Tabasco restaurant to enjoy the delicious spiciness of authentic cajun cuisine.
+Visitors with culinary interests should take advantage of Tabasco factory tours.
+After gaining some insight into how the hot pepper sauce is made, you can head off to the Tabasco restaurant to enjoy the delicious spiciness of authentic Cajun cuisine.

 The Avery Island experience also involves taking a guided or self-guided tour of the 170-acre botanical area called Jungle Gardens.
 You will enjoy the bird sanctuary plus the ancient tranquility of its oak trees.